 The following two videos demonstrate the effects of OK99 injection on rats with a model of cerebellar ataxia.
 While the untreated rat is unable to move, the treated animal can run.

 Two manuscripts, “Efficacy of Two Delivery Routes for Transplanting Human Neural Progenitor Cells (NPC) Into the Spastic Hans Wistar Rat, a Model of Ataxia,” and “Transplantation of human neural progenitor cells reveals structural and functional improvements in the spastic Han-Wistar rat model of ataxia” were published in Cell Transplantation Journal in February 2017 and in June 2017 correspondingly.

 Treatments in the Pipeline

-Celavie is currently conducting preclinical trials of OK99 undifferentiated stem cells in animal models of diabetes mellitus type 1, and further studies of cerebellar ataxia (effect of stem cell treatment on the animals’ longevity) in collaboration with California State University, Northridge.
-Our research plan includes preclinical studies using OK99 stem cells for animal models of epilepsy.
+Celavie is currently conducting preclinical trials of OK99 undifferentiated stem cells in animal models cerebellar ataxia (effect of stem cell treatment on the animals’ longevity) in collaboration with California State University, Northridge.
+Our research plan includes preclinical studies using OK99 stem cells for animal models of epilepsy and Huntington’s disease.

 In addition to OK99 allogeneic pluripotent stem cells, Celavie’s subsidiary, Celavet, is offering a faster path to market with cultured stem cell lines, including equine cells (OK100), canine cells (OK200), and feline cells (OK300).